Skip to main content

 TOTAL (2 kids, international school + private kindergarten)$3,500-6,500$2,800-4,500

-Why Astana wins for families: Newer buildings designed with families in mind (82% of housing stock is modern versus 75% in Almaty), lower rents for equivalent quality, planned neighborhoods with schools and parks within walking distance, and cheaper kindergartens.
-The main tradeoff is Astana’s harsh winter and smaller social scene.
+Why Astana wins for families.
+Newer buildings designed with families in mind (82% post-2000 construction vs mixed in Almaty), lower rents for equivalent quality, planned neighborhoods with schools and parks within walking distance, and cheaper kindergartens.
+The main tradeoff is Astana's harsh winter (-20 to -35C) and smaller social scene.

 Emergency medical care is free for everyone, including foreigners.
 For non-emergency care, digital nomads should get private health insurance.
 SafetyWing and World Nomads both cover Kazakhstan.
 Private clinics in Almaty (SOS International, IMC) have English-speaking doctors but charge $50-100+ per visit.

-Your first week in Kazakhstan as a digital nomad involves landing, getting a SIM card, finding an apartment, opening Kaspi, and joining the local community.
+Your first month in Kazakhstan involves getting a visa, arriving, apartment hunting, opening Kaspi, and joining the local community.
 Most nomads are fully set up within 3-5 days.

-2. Day 2: Visit TSON (public service center) to get IIN.
-Visit Kaspi Bank branch with passport + Kazakh SIM to get Kaspi Gold card
+3. Day 2.
+Visit TSON (public service center) to get IIN.
+Visit Kaspi Bank branch with passport + Kazakh SIM to get Kaspi Gold card.

-3. Day 3: Search apartments on Krisha.kz (Kazakhstan’s Zillow).
+4. Day 3.
+Search apartments on Krisha.kz (Kazakhstan's Zillow).
 View 3-5 places.
-Typical process: view, agree, pay 1-month deposit + 1 month rent
+Typical process: view, agree, pay 1-month deposit + 1 month rent.

-4. Day 4: Set up home internet (Beeline or Meganet, installation within 1-2 days).
-Visit a coworking space to test your workflow
+5. Day 4.
+Set up home internet (Beeline or Meganet, installation within 1-2 days).
+Visit a coworking space to test your workflow.

-5. Day 5: Explore your neighborhood.
+6. Day 5.
+Explore your neighborhood.
 Download 2GIS for navigation.
 Find your regular stolovaya (canteen) and coffee shop.
-Join Telegram groups for expats in Almaty
+Join Telegram groups for expats in Almaty.

 AppPurpose